 How to Calculate Food Cost for a Recipe

-Comparing ideal and actual food costs to detect food waste issues is just one way to lower costs.
-Here are four other steps you can take to lower your costs and improve your bottom line.
+Comparing ideal and actual food costs to detect food waste issues is just one way to manage restaurant expenses.
+Here are five other steps you can take to lower your costs and improve your bottom line.

 1. Institute Incremental Price Increases